nfour/TinyWebpackUserscriptPlugin/README.md

 ## Development tips

-To compile and serve your userscripts at, for at `http://localhost:9002/${scriptName}.user.js` create a npm script like this:
+To compile and serve your userscripts at, eg. `http://localhost:9002/${scriptName}.user.js`, then create an npm script like this:

 ```json
 {